qianqunyi/nova/doc/source/admin/concurrency.rst

    Since nova 32.0.0 (2025.2 Flamingo) the nova-scheduler, nova-metadata, and nova-api can be switched to native threading mode.

-   Since nova 33.0.0 (2026.1 Gazpacho) also the nova-conductor can be switched to native threading mode.
+   Since nova 33.0.0 (2026.1 Gazpacho) the nova-conductor and nova-compute can also be switched to native threading mode.

    Since nova 33.0.0 (2026.1.
 Gazpacho) the nova-scheduler, nova-metadata, and nova-api using native threading mode by default but still can be switched